github/gitignore/README.md

 widely in use, and still believe this will be helpful to others, please read the section about [specialized templates](#specialized-templates) for more details.

-If you believe your template is important and should be highly visible, please add details about the impact of the technology when you open a pull request.
+Include details when opening pull request if the template is important and visible.
 We may not accept it immediately, but we can promote it to the root at a later date based on interest.